 The problem is that many commercial, off-the-shelf APIs do not combine conventional threat intelligence feeds with the more obscure online sources gaining relevance for corporate security and defense use cases.

-For example, many Telegram groups, decentralized platforms, and imageboards are not directly accessible through most commercial API services—even though they are valuable for monitoring a variety of threat intelligence, from cybersecurity risks to terrorist activity.
+For example, many online networks are not directly accessible through most commercial API services—even though they are critical for gathering a variety of threat intelligence data.

 For end-users who require access to these types of feeds, this can result in: